> Folk Music > Songs > Sweet Blooming Lavender

 Joe Smith of Woodbridge, Suffolk, sang Lavender to Mike Yates in 1975/76.
 This recording was included in 2001 on his wife Phoebe Smith’s Veteran anthology The Yellow Handkerchief.

 Gordon Hall of Horsham, Sussex, sang Sweet Lavender to John Howson and Mike Yates in the 1980s.
 This recording was included at the end of the 1980s on his Veteran Tapes cassette In Horsham Town (VT115) and in 2008 on Mabs Hall’s and his Veteran CD As I Went Down to Horsham.
-John Howson and Mike Yates commented:
+John Howson and Mike Yates noted:

 It is likely that the Romans or Benedictine monks introduced lavender to England before the Norman Conquest and it was regarded as a safeguard against evil.
 Traditionally, a cross was made from lavender and hung over the door for protection.
 It was also thought to ward off the plague and glove makers in London who used lavender oil to scent their leather were remarkably free of the disease.
 The street cries of lavender hawkers have now become an iconic image of London although they don’t often appear in folk song collections.
 Lucy Broadwood and J.A.
 Fuller Maitland did include two short Lavender Cries in English County Songs and one is credited as being sung in Kensington about 1880.